Slain official's funeral ends in Beirut violence

 "We want peace, the government should fall but we want that in a peaceful way.
 I call on all those who are in the streets to pull back," Hariri told supporters after the attack, speaking on the Future Television channel.

-However as night fell groups of youths blocked the road to the international airport with piles of burning tyres.
+However as night fell groups of youths blocked the road to the international airport with piles of burning tires.
 The highway south to Sidon was also cut.

 Sunni gunmen in Beirut's southern suburbs set up checkpoints and were inspecting identification papers - an ominous reminder of the civil war days.